 I love having these vitamin C popsicles in my house!
 My toddler loooves popsicles.
 Whenever things start going south in my house, I simply bring up popsicles and suddenly most tantrums and such get forgotten about instantly.
 I wouldn’t call this bribery though.
 Oh no, to me, this is more of a healthy distraction.

 Popsicles usually get a bad rap.
 I suppose this is mostly because of the store bought versions tend to be void of any nutrients and loaded with sugar.
-This recipe is packed full of vitamin C. Vitamin C is a key nutrient in staying healthy and virus free.
+This recipe is packed full of vitamin C. Vitamin C is a key nutrient for staying healthy and virus free.
 These pops are perfect for a little extra boost to the immune system.
-This means your happy and guilt free, while the kiddos get a tasty exciting treat.
+This means your happy and guilt-free, while the kiddos get a tasty exciting treat.

 Rose hips and hibiscus flowers are both high in vitamin C and other nutrients.
 Rose hips are also high in antioxidants and anti-inflammatory properties.
 This means they are great at combating a range of inflammatory diseases and preventing cancer.
 Together they make a tasty tea infusion that turns a beautiful bright red.
 Perfect for yummy popsicles.